Happu2/workflow/README.md

 2. **API Key Errors**
    - Verify API keys in backend/.env
+   - Do not mount `./backend:/app` as a volume in docker-compose.yml (this will overwrite the .env file)
    - Check API key validity and quotas

 3. **CORS Errors**